edhowland/viper/README.md

 One thing that you can do to help protect yourself, besides saving often and using a VCS, is use the command 'rew' if you get into trouble.

-1. Invoke Command mode with : Alt+';'
+1. Invoke Command mode with : Alt+semicolon
 2. Enter rew and press Enter